itera-io/taikun-cli/.github/CONTRIBUTING.md

 End
 ```

-Here we define some useful variables, `name` will be the name of the billing
+Here we define some useful variables:
+- `name` will be the name of the billing rules we create
-rules we create, `cname` is the name of the billing credential of the billing
+- `cname` is the name of the billing credential of the billing rules.
-rules.

 We use the helper function `_rnd_name` (defined in
 [spec_helper.sh](../.spec/spec_helper.sh)) to generate random names.
 ```sh
     name=$(_rnd_name)